 At 60 km/h, a bump one metre wide is crossed in a sixteenth of a second.
-The effect is not a gentle rise and fall.
+It is not a gentle rise and fall.
 The wheel and axle is belted upward, compressing the associated spring/s.
-The lighter the wheels, tyres and associated moving bits of suspension, and the heavier the rest of the caravan, the greater the amount of road shock energy absorbed by the spring.
-The rest of the caravan is subject to road shocks, but less so.
+The heavier the wheels, tyres and moving bits of suspension (relative to that sprung) the greater the shock energy.

 Early carriage suspension was surprisingly sophisticated.

 Less crude was the Hartford friction damper invented in 1895.
 This had partially rotating clamped friction disks.
 A later version had hydraulic action.
 Such methods helped.
 That specifically needed was to dampen downward movement more strongly than upward movement.

 Coil springs and torsion bars the made this essential.
 The solution, de Carbon’s telescopic hydraulic dampers, are used to this day.

 Suspension needed for passenger cars is totally different from that for centre-axled trailers.
 The latter freely pivot about the tow ball.
 They readily absorb even major bumps by rocking.
 Extra-long travel suspension is not required.
 It has long since ceased to be (on all but fully off-road trucks).

 Nor is there any benefit from using independent suspension.
 Beam axles have many advantages.
 For example, they provide a stable platform at all times.
 Leaf springs do not necessarily have to be used.
 Other forms of spring exist.
 A major issue, however, is a lack of well engineered leaf spring systems for caravan use.
 That is for marketing/promotional reasons, but not engineering.
 Long, parabolic leaf springs are just fine.

 Caravan suspension – little need for compromise